 SCW CHIS ensures that all children aged 0-19 years across Cheshire and Merseyside continue to have an accurate immunisation and screening record to support health care professionals in their delivery of clinical interventions, without interruption to service provision.

 CHIS provides an essential service for limiting the spread of communicable diseases by providing complete and accurate patient data to healthcare professionals on the front line, supporting them to promote the value of immunisations.
-The SCW team will perform the critical role of ensuring that children receive appointment invitations and reminders, in the same way as they do now, at the correct age for NHS immunisation and national health screening programmes.
-Health and care professionals will have access to the information they need to help keep children healthy and safe from harm, in a format everyone can understand through an interoperable solution.
+The SCW team performs the critical role of ensuring that children receive appointment invitations and reminders, in the same way as they do now, at the correct age for NHS immunisation and national health screening programmes.
+Health and care professionals have access to the information they need to help keep children healthy and safe from harm, in a format that everyone can understand through an interoperable solution.

 The SCW CHIS is a comprehensive digital service that supports the effective delivery of the Healthy Child Programme 0-19 years, enabling an increase in the uptake in health screenings and vaccinations, and reducing the risk of harm, ill-health and potential fatalities that can occur when these vital clinical interventions are not taken up.
-SCW will use its digital expertise to support gains in both clinical quality and operational efficiency based on our proven CHIS model of combining six CHIS into one in the South Central region.
+We use our digital expertise to support gains in both clinical quality and operational efficiency based on our proven CHIS model of combining six CHIS into one in the South Central region.

 Across health, social care and education there is a determined focus on improving outcomes for children’s health and wellbeing with a strong emphasis on early interventions and preventive measures, and more coordinated approaches to health and wellbeing.

 Access to information and effective information services have a key role to play in supporting and improving outcomes for children’s health and wellbeing as well as in the protection and safeguarding of children.